sane-fujitsu.5

 The following scanners are known NOT to work with this backend, either

-because they have a non-fujitsu chipset, or an unsupported interface
+because they have an unsupported chipset, or an unsupported interface

 type.
 Some of these scanners may be supported by another backend.